networknt/light-doc/content/en/benchmark/nodejs.md

 * Nodejs is faster than Java at runtime.
 * Nodejs development is more productive than Java.

-These claims are proved to be false already as I've been working on both platforms in banking industry for the last couple of years.
+These claims have already been proven to be false as I've been working on both platforms in the banking industry for the last couple of years.
 I have been building REST API frameworks on both Java and Nodejs and the following are my observations on Nodejs in enterprise computing.